metrumresearchgroup/clavis/README.md

 # Clavis - The Key

 Clavis is a simple binary for auto-provisioning the initial user for Rstudio-Connect.
+It hinges on the fact that, with password backed authentication, the initial request for creating a user is allowed without an API token.
+See the below snippet from the Rstudio-Connect Server API Reference:

+>This endpoint requires authentication to create other users, which means that you need an API Key for access.
+How do you get an API Key if there are no users in RStudio Connect?
+> * For password authentication, you can use this endpoint without an API Key to create the first user.
+The first user will be an administrator.

+## Parameters

 While there is a large array of paramters that can be provided, only three are required to operate:

-## Parameters
+ * email
+ * name
+ * organization

+ ### Parameter List

 * `email` : The email address used for creating the account
 * `name` : The full name of the user used in creating the account